Visa Renewal & Readmission to the U.S. with a Criminal History

 - Some convictions will make a noncitizen subject to removal only if he or she travels outside the United States.
 These convictions would not make the person removable if he or she did not leave the U.S.

 - Travel abroad may result in removal for some crimes or suspicion of criminal conduct even if there is no conviction.
 This includes admissions to crimes of moral turpitude and reasonable suspicion of involvement in drug trafficking.
-On the other hand, usually an actual conviction is necessary to remove a lawful permanent resident (LPR) who has not left the U.S.
+On the other hand, usually an actual conviction is necessary to remove a lawful permanent resident (LPR) who has not left the United States.

 - Persons who are not permanent residents (and permanent residents too in some circumstances) must prove “clearly and beyond doubt” that a criminal matter does not make them inadmissible when returning from abroad.
 This is a very high burden of proof.